digitalyoshixi/codescare/README.md

 - 🛡️ **Safe & Opt-in**: Fully client-side, no external servers, easy to disable
 - 🎨 **Themes**: Choose between Spooky (classic) and Mild (less intense)

+Here are the revised installation steps for your Chrome extension’s README, replacing step 2 and streamlining the process for an npm-based build workflow:

+***

 ## Installation

 ### Prerequisites